 Here is the problem, however: People are rarely that keen in spotting mistakes in their credit report.
-This is quite understandable since credit reports often present their data in a voluminous fashion that it is practically hard to spot mistakes in all of that information overload.
+You might not even know what to look for with all of that information.

 Furthermore, the process of disputing your claims can be very tedious.
-Not only do you have to file your claim at the agency that made the report, you also have to wait for the mandatory 30-day period to elapse before you get a response.
+Not only do you have to file your claim at the agency that made the report, you also have to wait for the mandatory 30-day period for a response.
 You’d rather use that period to focus on something more productive, not constantly worry over the state of your paperwork.

 This is where a credit repair company comes into play and they are designed to help you go through the credit repair process without doing the dirty work yourself.
 For a fee, the credit repair company will: